BIG-RAT/addPrinters/README.md

 # addPrinters
-Scripts to add printers to your Jamf server
+Scripts to add printers to your Jamf server.
+You can find them [here](https://github.com/BIG-RAT/addPrinters/releases).